MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-overview.md

 # Overview of Azure Data Lake Storage for cloud-scale analytics

 The Azure Data Lake is a massively scalable and secure data storage for high-performance analytics workloads.
 You can create storage accounts within a single resource group for cloud-scale analytics.
-We recommended provisioning three [Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-introduction) accounts within a single resource group similar to the `storage-rg` resource group described in the article [cloud-scale analytics architecture data landing zone overview](../architectures/data-landing-zone.md).
+We recommend provisioning three [Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-introduction) accounts within a single resource group similar to the `storage-rg` resource group described in the article [cloud-scale analytics architecture data landing zone overview](../architectures/data-landing-zone.md).

 Each storage account within your data landing zone stores data in one of three stages:

-- raw data
+- Raw data
-- enriched and curated data
+- Enriched and curated data
-- development data lakes
+- Development data lakes

 A [data application](../architectures/data-landing-zone-data-products.md) can consume enriched and curated data from a storage account using an automated data agnostic ingestion service.
 You can create a [source aligned data application](../architectures/data-application-source-aligned.md) if you don't implement data agnostics engine or facilitate complex connections for ingesting data from operational sources.
 This data application follows the same flow as a data agnostics engine when ingesting data from external data sources.

 Data Lake Storage Gen2 supports fine-grained [access control lists](/azure/storage/blobs/data-lake-storage-access-control) (ACLs) that protect data at the file and folder levels.
 Access control lists can help your organization implement tight security measures for authentication and authorization for data products to:

-- store data securely through encryption at rest
+- Store data securely through encryption at rest.
-- access controls for Azure Active Directory (AAD) users and security groups through AAD integration
+- Access controls for Azure Active Directory (Azure AD) users and security groups through Azure AD integration.

 ## Data lake planning

-When planning a data lake, always give appropriate consideration to structure, governance, and security.
+When you plan a data lake, always consider appropriate consideration to structure, governance, and security.
 Multiple factors influence each data lake's structure and organization:

-- the type of data stored
+- The type of data stored
-- how its data is transformed
+- How its data is transformed
-- who accesses its data
+- Who accesses its data
-- what its typical access patterns are
+- What its typical access patterns are

 Group consumers and producers based on their data access needs.
 It's a good idea to plan implementation and access control governance across your data lake.